Kineruth/WiFi-Gathering-Analysis-System/README.md

 ```
 The program gives two another options:
 Create a new CSV file with all the strongest locations for every Mac from a merged CSV file.
-Create a new CSV file with all the user locations for every sample's scan using a merged CSV file as database and other merged CSV file with no coordinates specified in it.
+Create a new CSV file with all the user locations for every sample's scan, by using a merged CSV file as database and other merged CSV file with no coordinates specified in it.
 The samples' scans are taken from the second file.

 **File list:**
 --